michaelpatrickpurcell/prophecy/README.md

 An aspect that is attached to a character is a _character aspect_.
 An aspect that is attached to any object that is not a character is an _environment aspect_.

-A _Character_ is a person who appears in the story and whose actions will be controlled by a single player throughout the game.
-An Aspect that is Attached to a Character is a _Character Aspect_.
-An Aspect that is Attached to any Object that is not a Character is an _Environment Aspect_.

 #### Matching Aspects
 A pair of _matching aspects_ is a set of two aspects, one character aspect and one environment aspect, that together allow the characters to manipulate a scene to their advantage.